 f.
 The scheme's diversification policy includes guidelines around the liquidity of the portfolio, and the lending guidelines which are designed to achieve spread by geography and sector of loans and exposure through other asset classes including related funds.

 Liquidity

-In principle the objective of the Trust is to have a target of 10%-15% liquidity.
-The Trust's liability level is monitored continuously and reviewed regularly by the Treasury Committee and the Board.
+The Trust's liquidity level is monitored continuously and reviewed regularly by the Treasury Committee and the Board.

 Geographic Spread